rotemjac/aws-lb-module/README.md

 # aws-lb-module
-An AWS load balancer module configured with Terraform
+An AWS load balancer module configured with Terraform.